 5. Plan on bringing what you need each day from your trailer until you determine how best to use the space in from of your stalls to store items.

-6. Gates will open at 6AM each morning (No earlier) and temperatures will be taken, and arm bands issued.
+6. Gates will open at 6AM each morning (No earlier).

 7. Departures will be the same as arrivals, please try to take everything to your trailer prior to bringing it up to the barns, so all you have to do is load the horse and leave.